 So what can you do with a large plane?
 Well, for starters, a plane typically built to transport you.
 But given the size and difficulty of landing and taking off (not to mention the stigma of having stolen a commercial aircraft), its highly unlikely that the plane was stolen merely for transportation.
 After all, getting a smaller plane would be easier and more manageable- though you might not be able to get as far with it.

+This is the plane that went missing.
+See those windows?
 Each one represents a row of seats.
-This plane is enormous.
+This plane is enormous. |

 Next, it's important to note that its a Boeing 777.
 These planes are the world's largest twinjets and have a flight range of 5,235-9,370 nautical miles (9,695 to 17,372 km).
 To put that in perspective, the earth is 40,075km in circumference.
 A Boeing 777 can fly a quarter of the earth's circumference in one fell swoop.
 Given how large they are, they also require large runways for landing and taking off.
 So that begs the question, if you were going to steal one, where would you put it?
 The darker side of this was depicted by the USA's 9-11 incident, where the large bulk of the planes were utilized as fast, flying, speeding projectiles to ram landmarks (those planes were Boeing 767s and 757s).